BBVA/kvm/README.md

 This usecase is found when working with Kubernetes: Kubernetes assigns two IP addresses to the docker eth0 interface.

+### AUTO_ATTACH
+When this env variable is set to 'yes', the entrypoint will scan all the vNICs present in the Docker container, and it will configure the hosted VM to get as many vNICs as the host container.

+If this variable is set to "no", only the interface name specified in the env variable $ATTACH_IFS will be connected to the guest VM.

 ## Notes

 * Privileged mode is needed in order for the container to access to KVM layer.